About

-I am a PhD candidate in financial economics at the Yale School of Management.
-A core contention of my research is that novel empricial measurement is central to scientific progress.
+I am an assistant professor of finance at the University of Chicago Booth School of Business.
+Much of my work leverages machine learning and natural language processing to address key questions in economics and finance.
 My current focus is on developing measures of beliefs with applications to asset pricing and behavioral economics.

-Before Yale, I was a researcher at the Booth School of Business, received a master’s degree in statistics from the University of Michigan, and completed my undergraduate degree in economics at the University of Chicago.
+Before Booth, I received a PhD in financial economics from the Yale School of Mangement, a master’s degree in statistics from the University of Michigan, and completed my undergraduate degree in economics at the University of Chicago.

 Education

-• Ph.D in Financial Economics, Yale School of Management
+- Ph.D. in Financial Economics, Yale School of Management, 2024

 (with Bryan Kelly, Asaf Manela, and Dacheng Xiu)